microsoftgraph/angular-connect-rest-sample/README.md

 4. Start the development server by running ```node server.js``` in the project's root directory.
 5. Navigate to ```http://127.0.0.1:8080/``` in your web browser.

-To learn more about the sample, visit the [Understanding the Connect code sample Wiki page](https://github.com/OfficeDev/O365-Angular-Microsoft-Graph-Connect/wiki/Understanding-the-Connect-code-sample).
+To learn more about the sample, visit the [Angular walkthrough on graph.microsoft.io.](http://graph.microsoft.io/docs/platform/angular).

 ## Questions and comments